Scheidemann cabinet: Paris conference and peace treaty

 The delegation received the Allied conditions for peace on 7 May.
 Rather than waiting for a comprehensive German counterproposal, it started to send the Allies numerous notes on individual points, most of which were disavowed by the cabinet.
 Brockdorff-Rantzau complained about the interference by the cabinet, which caused the government to forbid the further use of such notes on 20 May.
 The delegation ignored the order, and after threats of resignation by several cabinet ministers, Scheidemann and some other members had to travel to Spa to meet with the delegation and settle the differences.

-Issues that caused frictions between delegation and cabinet were the question of whether or not the reparation payments should be fixed in absolute terms and the question of German disarmament.
+Issues that caused friction between the delegation and the cabinet were the question of whether or not the reparation payments should be fixed in absolute terms and the question of German disarmament.
 The latter caused a serious confrontation with the military.
 The original idea had been to propose a land army of 300,000 men, later reduced to 200,000, then 100,000.
-Just as with the issue of reparations, the cabinet thought that by complaisance in this respect they could limit German territorial losses.
+Just as with the issue of reparations, the cabinet thought that by complaisance in this respect, they could limit German territorial losses.
 The military, notably General Hans von Seeckt (commissioner of the Prussian Minister of War at the delegation), objected vehemently.
 The cabinet, especially Gustav Noske, stood their ground on the issue.
 Other controversies involved the question of responsibility for the war and the possibility of bringing about an intervention by neutral countries in the case of unacceptable Allied demands (an idea of Erzberger's vigorously opposed by the Foreign Minister), which caused Colonial Minister Johannes Bell to travel to Versailles on 2 June in order to mediate.

-In the end, it turned out that all the arguments between cabinet and delegation had been pointless.
+In the end, it turned out that all the arguments between the cabinet and the delegation had been pointless.
 On 16 June, the Allies presented the final version of their conditions for peace.
 In virtually no respect had the Allied demands been scaled back compared to the first draft of 7 May.
 The sole exception was the acceptance of a plebiscite in Upper Silesia.
 The negotiations in Versailles had been negotiations in name only.